Try Transformer for Snowflake

 General Property Description

-Snowflake URL Enter your Snowflake account URL.
+Snowflake URL If empty, enter your Snowflake account URL.
 For example:

 https://<yourcompany>.snowflakecomputing.com

-Role Use the default Public role, or specify a role to use to access your Snowflake account.
-Or, use the Select Role icon to select the role to use, then click Save.
+Role Use the default Public role, select the role to use to access your Snowflake account, or use the Select Role icon to select the role to use.
+Then, click Save.

 Note: For this tutorial, the role must have the following permissions: